Rebecca Goodman

 Credit card fraud happens when a criminal has access to another person’s credit card details and uses it without their permission, or applies for one under their name.
 This could be through using the card to buy things or to withdraw money from their account.
 They may have also stolen account numbers, your PIN, or other financial or personal information.

-Fraudsters may even contact the victim directly, pretending to be someone who works for a trusted company in order to obtain information such as their PIN, card number, passwords and other vital account details.
+Fraudsters may contact the victim directly, pretending to be someone who works for a trusted company in order to obtain information such as their PIN, card number, passwords and other vital account details.
 They may even ask for One Time Passcodes (OTP) to authenticate online transactions.

 The main types of credit card fraud